woldaker/rediswraps/README.md

 );

 redis->Cmd("pointless");
-// prints to stdout: "This command is pointless!"
+// prints "This command is pointless!"
 ```

 ## Build
 When building an object that uses it:
 `g++`**`-std=c++11`**`-c your_obj.cc -o your_obj.o`

 When linking a binary that uses it:
 `g++`**`-std=c++11`**`your_program.cc -o YourProgram`**`-lrediswraps`**